 Your chosen workforce identity management solution should offer integrations with your existing physical and IT infrastructure.
 This will help improve efficiency and mitigate human error by eliminating the need to copy information between various databases.

 Some examples of software that you may want your solution to integrate with include:

 - Live scanning technology, such as CHRC fingerprinting

 - Biometric access controls, such as biometrically controlled doors and gates

 - Designated Aviation Channelers (DAC) for automated background checks

 - Physical Access Control Systems (PACS)

 - Other operational systems, including HR, finance, and event management systems

 Legacy systems come with a lot of baggage that can weigh your security and compliance efforts down.
-Implementing a comprehensive IDMS like HID SAFE can give you a start towards creating a secure, operationally efficient environment.
+Implementing a comprehensive workforce IDMS can give you a start toward creating a secure, operationally efficient environment.